-Prior to certification of election results in a close election for Congress, the trailing candidate filed a federal complaint challenging the disqualification of some votes.
-The district court determined that the plaintiff had not justified federal court interference with election administration.
+Before the certification of election results in a close election for Congress, the trailing candidate filed a federal complaint challenging the disqualification of some votes.
+The district judge determined that the plaintiff had not justified federal court interference with election administration.

 Topics: Enjoining certification; election errors; provisional ballots; intervention; recusal; case assignment.